 About Me

-I’m a postdoctoral research fellow at the Department of Psychology, Royal Holloway, University of London.
-I obtained my PhD from the Department of Political Economy at King’s College London in 2023.
+I’m a political scientist and postdoctoral research fellow at Royal Holloway, University of London.
+I completed my PhD at the Department of Political Economy at King’s College London in 2023.
 I’ve also held a visiting lectureship at the European Institute at the London School of Economics, where I taught quantitative research methods.

-My research interests include political cognition, elections, and populism.
-I use a variety of quantitative methods to address these topics, with particular emphasis on survey experiments.
+My research focuses on comparative political behaviour particularly the study of populism, electoral systems and support for democracy.
+I use a variety of quantitative methods to address these topics, with a particular emphasis on survey experiments.